-"(D) DISAPPROVAL.-
+"(4) DISAPPROVAL.-

-- "(i) In General.-The Commission shall approve a new contract or other instrument unless the Commission finds that the new contract or other instrument would violate this Act (including a regulations prescribed under this Act). - "(ii) Analysis required.-The Commission shall include, with any findings made under clause (i), a detailed analysis of the factors on which the decision is based.

-"(iii) Public findings.-The Commission shall make public any disapproval decision, and any related findings and analysis, made under this paragraph.
+- "(A) IN GENERAL.- The written certification described in paragraph (1) shall become effective unless the Commission finds that the digital asset does not meet the requirements of this Act or the rules and regulations thereunder. - "(B) Analysis required.- The Commission shall include, with any findings referred to in subparagraph (A), a detailed analysis of the factors on which the decision was based. - "(C) Public findings.- The Commission shall make public any disapproval decision, and any related findings and analysis, made under this paragraph.